Bulow Creek State Park: Quick stop off I-95 or all-day adventure

 On a quick visit, don’t miss the Wahlin Trail, which winds down into the small ravine behind the Fairchild Oak where fresh water flows out of the ground.
 The trail is a short, third-of-a-mile loop.

-Hiking here, you will be treading on land that has a history back to colonial times.
+Hiking in this area, you will be treading on land that has a history back to colonial times.
 Eleven plantations have been identified on these lands, where rice, cotton, sugar cane and indigo were raised.

 Kayaking at Bulow Creek State Park